balanced/balanced.github.com/_posts/2013-02-20-rebranding-poundpay-balanced.md

+---
+layout: post
+author: Jareau Wade
-## On rebranding: The evolution of a startup identity (PoundPay ==> Balanced)
+title: "On rebranding: The Evolution of a Startup Identity"
+tags:
+- balanced
+- rebranding
+- poundpay
+---

+## PoundPay ==> Balanced

 #### A bit of background
 Balanced is a payments platform for online marketplaces.
-We work with companies like Fancy, Visual.ly, reddit, and Crowdtilt.
+We work with companies like Fancy, Grubwithus, reddit, and Crowdtilt.
 We changed our name from "PoundPay" to "Balanced" over the summer of 2012.
 A few times in the past several weeks I've been asked about this experience, so I figured I'd share my thoughts here.

 ### The Story